vmsaif/connect4-with-minimax-algorithm-in-java/README.md

    Make sure you have JRE installed on your computer.
 You can download JRE [here](https://adoptium.net/) or [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

    Ensure that Java is added to your `PATH` so that it can be accessed from the command prompt.
-During the jre installation, You will have option to add to your path.
-Is is unchecked by default.
+During the JRE installation, You will have the option to add to your path.
+It is unchecked by default.
 Make sure to enable it.
 To check if Java is installed, run the following command in Command Prompt or PowerShell:
    ```bash
    java -version
    ```